 - Hazardous substances: products are designed to comply with the EU Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment (RoHS directive 2011/65/EC and its amendment 2015/863/EC).
-All components and materials in dormakaba electronic products sold in the EU market are determined to be RoHS-compliant before any product manufacturing begins.
+All components and materials in electronic products sold in the EU market are determined to be RoHS-compliant before any product manufacturing begins.

 - Fire testing: an example of a fire test requires the door assembly with locks be placed in a door leaf and subjected to a temperature determined in the door leaf specification for a period of three hours.
-Requirements are met if no flaming occurs on the unexposed surface of a door assembly during the first 30 minutes of the testing period, among other prerequisites; the fire test fails if flames are going through the door leaf during the whole test time.
+Requirements are met if no flaming occurs on the unexposed surface of a door assembly during the first 30 minutes of the testing period, among other prerequisites; the fire test fails if flames penetrate the door leaf during the whole test time.

 - Emergency exits and escape routes: automatic doors are subject to the highest safety demands, in accordance with EN 16005.
 To meet these demands, self-monitoring sensors are mandatory.
 Obstacle self-detection and automatic reversing are also included in many products.
 For example, the KTV ATRIUM revolving door systems feature a safety sensor system.
 Emergency exit and escape route doors are equipped with a redundant operator, an additional control unit for safety purposes and a self-monitoring motion detector.
 The ES 200-2D door operator features emergency opening following a power failure.
 Additionally, revolving doors require a safety risk assessment before installation, in accordance with DIN 18650.
-This is provided by dormakaba at the building site before a sale is made.
+This is provided by us at the building site before a sale is made.

 - User testing: in some cases, new product launches require the product development team to initiate an alpha (internal) and a beta (external) user testing.
 This is in addition to product certification and performance testing.
-Beta testing is the process by which the first initial products released from the production line are installed in a limited customer setting, and monitored closely by the technical support, product management and engineering teams.
-During the beta testing, any issues can be escalated to the team, to which an investigation is carried out and issues resolved prior to the full launch of the product in the field.
+Beta testing is the process by which the first initial products released from the production line are installed in a limited customer setting, and monitored closely by the technical support, product management, and engineering teams.
+During the beta testing, any issues can be escalated to the team, whereupon an investigation is carried out and issues resolved prior to the full launch of the product in the field.
 This provides an extra layer of verification and validation to most of our product launches and further deployments.